Skip to content

 Image Credit: Valentin Wechsler/Unsplash

 Lastly, on our list of New York City attractions is Central Park.
-The idea of Central Park came from Frederick Law Olmsted in the mid-1800’s.
-His ideas behind the park are quoted as “[The beauty of the park] should be the beauty of the fields, the meadow, the prairie, of the green pastures, and the still waters.
-What we want to gain is tranquility and rest to the mind.”
-More so, the park is used as escape from city life.
-In a jungle of concrete, Central Park brings you back to your roots.
-It is a breath of fresh air, a place for New Yorker’s to get a workout in and the spot for many events such as engagements, weddings, movies and more.
+The idea of Central Park came from Frederick Law Olmsted in the mid-1800s.
+His ideas behind the park are quoted as “[The beauty of the park] should be the beauty of the fields, the meadow, the prairie, the green pastures, and the still waters.
+What we want to gain is tranquillity and rest to the mind.”
+More so, the park is used as an escape from city life.
+Central Park brings you back to your roots in a concrete jungle.
+It is a breath of fresh air, a place for New Yorkers to get a workout, and a spot for many events such as engagements, weddings, movies, and more.
 At some point in your trip to New York City, Central Park must be on your list.

-At the end of the day, it’s impossible to see all of New York City.
+It’s impossible to see all of New York City.
 These are just the highest of the highlights.
-However, one could create a list like this for each borough, geez even each street of New York.
-This guide will hopefully help you to get started on your bucket-list trip to New York City.
+However, one could create a list like this for each borough, geez, even each street in New York.
+Hopefully, This guide will help you start your bucket-list trip to New York City.

 Leave a comment